elkronos/llm_py/README.md

 - **Error Handling:** Robust user input validation and error management.
 ### Usage
 - **COVID-19 FAQ Bot:** Users can ask questions about COVID-19 and get instant answers.

+  ### `SimpleSearcher.py` - Document Search Application with Haystack
+- **Document Upload:** Upload multiple documents to a Haystack instance for indexing.
+- **Document Search:** Search for documents using a user-provided query.
+- **Error Handling:** Handles potential errors during document upload and search operations.
+- **User-Friendly Display:** Displays search results in a readable format.
+- **Streamlit Interface:** Utilizes Streamlit for a user-friendly web interface.
+### Usage
+- **Document Upload:** Users can upload documents for indexing by selecting files and clicking the "Upload Files" button.
+Uploaded documents are processed, and results (success or error) are displayed.
+- **Document Search:** Users can enter a search query in the text input field and click the "Search" button to retrieve relevant documents.
+Results are displayed with document IDs, content excerpts, and scores.
+- **Error Handling:** In case of errors during document upload or search, appropriate error messages are shown.
+- **Streamlit Interface:** The application provides a Streamlit-based web interface for easy interaction.

 ## Hugging face